-Set in one of the most pristine wilderness areas left on our planet, Selinda Camp rests on the banks of the Selinda Spillway, as it enters the Linyanti River.
-The private 130,000-hectare Selinda Reserve boasts elephants by the thousands, regular sightings of the Selinda pack of African wild dogs as well as the famous Selinda Lion Pride recently feature in the National Geographic film “Birth of a Pride” by Dereck and Beverly Joubert.
-The area has a sense of remoteness, a true spirit of Africa, and is a great example of Botswana bush embodying a variety of species and rare animals.
+Set in one of the most pristine wilderness areas left on our planet, Selinda Suite offers the best safari in Botswana possible.
+This two-bedroomed private suite rests on the banks of the Selinda Spillway as it enters the Linyanti River.
+The private 130,000-hectare Selinda Reserve boasts elephants by the thousands, regular sightings of the Selinda pack of African wild dogs, and the famous Selinda Lion Pride as featured in National Geographic’s film “Birth of a Pride” by Dereck and Beverly Joubert.
+The area has a sense of remoteness, a true spirit of Africa, and is an excellent example of Botswana bush embodying a variety of species and rare animals.

 Welcome to the Selinda Suite